Brian Mitsoda: DoubleBear Productions

 Mitsoda is currently living and working in Seattle.
 In June 2009, he opened a new development studio, DoubleBear Productions.
 Their first project was Dead State, a turn-based RPG set during a zombie apocalypse developed with the aid of fellow indie game company Iron Tower Studio.
 Mitsoda has said that an aim of the game was to be a "[s]erious examination of a national crisis or natural disaster" and that the game is "designed around" the "stress and survival aspects" of "a world in crisis".
 Dead State was released on December 4, 2014, and followed up with numerous free updates, culminating in the Reanimated update on May 13, 2015, which acted as a kind of definitive edition.
 He worked as a writer on DoubleBear's second project, PANIC at Multiverse High!

 Other works

 In 2011, Mitsoda released a book of his "One Sentence Stories," a humor book in which stories are told in only one sentence.

 In March 2013, it was announced that he would work with inXile Entertainment as a writer on Torment: Tides of Numenera.

 From 2015, Mitsoda worked with Hardsuit Labs on Vampire: The Masquerade – Bloodlines 2 as narrative lead; in July 2020, he and creative director Ka'ai Cluney were terminated from their positions in a joint decision by Hardsuit Labs and the game's publisher Paradox Interactive, which Mitsoda called sudden, unexpected and disappointing.

+Mitsoda has been working with Hungarian studio Primal Games on 2.5D soulslike Mandragora.